 1. Add oil and besan to a pan.
 Mix together to make sure there are no lumps.

-2. Fry besan until the raw smell goes away.
+2. You can skip this step, but sauteing besan in oil lends a unique restaurant like aroma to the tikkas.
+Fry besan until the raw smell goes away.
 When done, it will begin to bubble up and smell good.
 Switch off the stove before it gets discolored.
 Cool this completely.

 3. Add ginger garlic paste, turmeric powder, salt, kasuri methi, red chili powder, garam masala, coriander powder and ajwain.
 Mix together everything well.